dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 In the Azure portal, grant delegated permissions (scopes)&dagger; for Microsoft Graph data that the app should be able to access on behalf of a user.
 For the example in this article, the app's registration should include delegated permission to read user data (`Microsoft.Graph` > `User.Read` scope in **API permissions**, Type: Delegated).
 The `User.Read` scope allows users to sign in to the app and allows the app to read the profile and company information of signed-in users.
 For more information, see [Overview of permissions and consent in the Microsoft identity platform](/entra/identity-platform/permissions-consent-overview) and [Overview of Microsoft Graph permissions](/graph/permissions-overview).

-> [!NOTE]
-> &dagger;*Permissions* and *scopes* mean the same thing and are used interchangeably in security documentation and the Azure portal.
-This article uses *scope*/*scopes* when referring to Graph API permissions.
+&dagger;*Permissions* and *scopes* mean the same thing and are used interchangeably in security documentation and the Azure portal.
+Unless the text is referring to the Azure portal, this article uses *scope*/*scopes* when referring to Graph permissions.

 After adding the Microsoft Graph API scopes to the app's registration in the Azure portal, add the following app settings configuration to the `wwwroot/appsettings.json` file in the app, which includes the Graph base URL with the Microsoft Graph version and scopes.
 In the following example, the `User.Read` scope is specified for the examples in later sections of this article.
 Scopes aren't case sensitive.